-Wednesday, September 5 to Saturday, September 8: The show will be screened simultaneously at the Théâtre de l’Archipel which will also be the alternative venue in the event of bad weather.
+From Wednesday, August 31 to Saturday, September 3, the show will be screened simultaneously at the Théâtre de l’Archipel which will also be the alternative venue in the event of bad weather.

-The Visa pour l’Image evening shows will cover the main events of the past year, from September 2017 to August 2018.
-Every evening, from Monday to Saturday, the program begins with a chronological review of the year’s news stories, two months at a time.
-This is followed by reports and features on society, conflicts, stories that have made the news and others that have been kept quiet, plus reports on the state of the world today.
-Visa pour l’Image also presents retrospectives of major events and figures in history.
-The Visa pour l’Image award ceremonies are held during the evening programs.
+The Visa pour l’Image screenings will cover the main events of the past year, from September 2021 to August 2022.
+Each day of the week, the show begins with a chronological review of the year’s main news stories, two months at a time.
+This is followed by reports and features on society, conflicts, stories that have made the news and others that have had less coverage, plus reports on the state of the world today.
+Visa pour l’Image also presents retrospectives of major events and figures.

 News stories of the year across the continents: war, crises, politics, unusual and remarkable events, sport, culture, science, the environment, and more.